-An HbbTV Operator application (or OpApp) is an interactive application that provides access to live channels and on-demand functionality from a TV Operator.
+An HbbTV Operator application is an interactive application that provides access to live channels and on-demand functionality from a TV Operator.
 It is able to manage (parts of) the user interface normally controlled at the TV or STB level.

-The primary usage of an HbbTV OpApp application is to control and ensure the same user experience on consumer owned devices (for example a smart TV) as on an operator owned set-top box.
-But the HbbTV OpApp specification also describes an OpApp variant to be used on operator owned devices (for example on STBs).
-These two variants are called Privileged and Operator-specific respectively.
+The primary usage of an HbbTV OpApp application is to control and ensure the same user experience on consumer owned devices (for example by being a "virtual STB" on a smart TV) as on an operator owned set-top box.

+The HbbTV OpApp specification also describes a more powerful OpApp variant designed to be used on operator owned devices (for example on STBs).

+These two variants are referred to as Privileged and Operator-specific respectively.

-Variant in the HbbTV OpApp specification Targeted devices Main behaviour Privileged OpApp Consumer owned devices Retail STB & connected TVs Behaves as an operator- controlled environment temporarily taking control over the device Operator-specific OpApp Operator owned devices (mostly STB) Behaves as device UI
+HbbTV OpApp variant Targeted devices Main behaviour Privileged OpApp Consumer owned devices Retail STB & connected TVs Behaves as an operator-controlled environment partly taking control over the device Operator-specific OpApp Operator owned devices (mostly STB) Behaves as a full device UI

-Before focusing on some of the key technical aspects of HbbTV OpApp specification, it is important to note that the HbbTV OpApp specification assumes that operators and terminal manufacturers agree on some aspects of the implementation in a bilateral agreement.
+Before continuing with some of the key technical aspects of HbbTV OpApp specification, it is important to note that the HbbTV OpApp specification assumes that operators and terminal manufacturers agree on some aspects of the implementation in a bilateral agreement.
 This agreement addresses topics that are typically not covered in a technical specification, but that are more commonly found in a commercial agreement or that are very specific to certain products.
-An overview is to be found in Annex D of the HbbTV OpApp specification [2].
+An overview of recommended topics in such an agreement is to be found in Annex D of the HbbTV OpApp specification [2].